Is Mexico or Turkey Better for Hair Transplant?

 FAQ

-Is Turkey safer than Mexico for hair transplant?
+Is Turkey better for hair transplants?